antUnity/uActionSystems/README.md

     }
     else
     {
-        // Provide specific feedback to the player using the rich result data Debug.Log($"Failed: {result.FailureCode} on {result.RequiredData.GetIndex()}");
+        // Provide specific feedback to the player based on the result data Debug.Log($"Failed: {result.FailureCode} on {result.RequiredData.GetIndex()}");
     }
 }